 Looking for some new ways to practice Portuguese?
 Why not try radio and TV?
-Whether you watch and listen purely for immersion, or fit programmes in as a way of studying, radio and TV can be a fun and effective way to help you learn.
+Whether you watch and listen purely for immersion, or fit programs in as a way of studying, radio and TV can be a fun and effective way to help you learn.
 Here are some suggestions for the best TV and radio to help you learn Portuguese.

 Os Nossos Dias

-This is a great show to learn Portuguese with because you will quickly become familiar with the accents and colloqualisms of your favourite characters as they go about their days.
+This is a great show to learn Portuguese with because you will quickly become familiar with the accents and colloquialisms of your favorite characters as they go about their days.
 Os Nossos Dias is an easy watch, particularly with subtitles if you are a beginner.
 Though even without subtitles it is simple enough to get the gist of what is going on.
 There are thousands of clips on Youtube like this one from series two, if you don’t feel like watching a full episode to begin with.

 Learning Portuguese?
 Check out our free placement test to see how your level measures up!

 If having Portuguese playing in the background is what you are looking for then RTP Antena 1 might just be perfect.
 This is a public radio station keeping you up to date with the latest news stories from Portugal, interspersed with the occasional blast of music and weather reports.
 The presenters are all clearly spoken, so don’t panic if your very first listen leaves you understanding little!
 This is a 24-hour radio station meaning you can tune in whenever is convenient for you.

 Alternatively, if you are looking for short bursts of Portuguese to fit into your routine, scroll through the website.
 There are broadcasts on sport, entertainment, science, and everything else you can think of!
 To give you an example try this story on children not getting enough time to play.
 There is a short video and a piece of text meaning you get to practice listening and reading all in one short story.
 RTP Antena 1 is a great resource for Portuguese learners!